Want the perfect workout program?

 Take QuizFact checked by Kirsten Yovino, CPT Brookbush Institute

-But, in your quest for massive shoulders, ignoring the front raise is a mistake.
+But, in your quest for massive shoulders, ignoring front raises is a mistake.
 In fact, it can be essential to your shoulder routine if done correctly.
-Some of the best bodybuilders of all time, including Arnold, Dorian Yates, and Jay Cutler, swore by them.
+Some of the best bodybuilders of all time, including Arnold, Dorian Yates, and Jay Cutler, swore by front raises.

-The technique outlined below is for the standard standing dumbbell front raise.
+The technique outlined below is for standard standing dumbbell front raises.
 However, proper form is virtually the same regardless of the equipment used.
-This move is a great one to include in your dumbbell shoulder workout.

 How to do Front Raises: